libgdx/gdx-liftoff/Guide.md

                   encounter this, switch to AdoptOpenJDK (bundling it with releases) or LWJGL3.
-                - The warnings on startup when using (legacy) desktop are somewhat important to note; even though they say the application won't be allowed to start on future JDK versions, LWJGL 2 and 3 both will adapt to any inability to use certain internal APIs, and both should run perfectly fine on Java 16 and 17, even though those default to blocking what the warnings mention.
-Actually, Java 16 and 17 shouldn't emit these warnings at all.
+                - The warnings on startup when using (legacy) desktop are somewhat important to note; even though they say the application won't be allowed to start on future JDK versions, LWJGL 2 and 3 both will adapt to any inability to use certain internal APIs, and both should run perfectly fine on Java 16 and up, even though those default to blocking what the warnings mention.
+Actually, Java 16 and up shouldn't emit these warnings at all.
                     - Even if you didn't build a JAR with Java 17, you can still run the generated JAR with Java 17, and this may be a good idea for distribution because of some speed and stability improvements in that JVM release.
 17 is also an LTS release, and those tend to get more adoption.
+                    - Java 18 is out now, and supported by the current Gradle, but it isn't an LTS release.
         - iOS should probably *not* be checked if you aren't running MacOS and don't intend to later build an iOS app on a Mac.
 It needs some large dependencies to be downloaded when you first import the project.
             - If you have a Mac that is set up for iOS development, please try to generate any project and see if it gets